Compiled by Lydia Goode

 Professor Crimaldi’s team notes that as bad as their plumes seem, they are likely diluted by their well-ventilated laboratory, which lacked partitions.
 More concentrated plumes can be expected in real-life.
 The scientists also acknowledge they did not test the influence of either toilet paper or fecal matter (good luck adding poop to the experimental protocol!).

-Of course, as they also note, the target-range of plumes could be minimized with the assistance of a closed lid – a precautionary option that is typically absent from public toilets.
-So instead, after I have finished 'visiting the facilities', I utilize the positive pressure of my airways to reduce the chance of infection; I exhale while flushing.
+Consequently, after I have finished visiting the facilities, I utilize the positive pressure of my airways to reduce the chance of infection; I exhale while flushing.
 Then I exit the area like it’s an emergency situation.
 “But wait”, I hear you ask.
-“Without lingering to wash your hands?”
+“Without washing your hands?”
+Well, would you want to linger in the plume for 20 seconds?